 15. Aldeyjarfoss, the best waterfall in North Iceland

-Aldeyjarfoss is in the north of Iceland, in the Highlands.
+Aldeyjarfoss is in the northern Highlands of Iceland.
 The waterfall flows from the Skjálfandafljót river, right at the point where there is a 65-foot drop.

 I consider it one of the most beautiful waterfalls in north Iceland because of its basalt columns.
 Like the Svartifoss waterfall, what makes Aldeyjarfoss special is the contrast of the black basalt with the intense blue water.
 While it’s absolutely stunning, it’s not one of the most visited waterfalls in Iceland because it’s far from the more touristy areas.
 Even so, I think it’s well worth the little detour.